Rangers vs. Mets Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- He has started 23 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 10 of them.
+- He has earned a quality start seven times in 25 starts this season.

-- In 23 starts this season, Gray has lasted five or more innings 19 times, with an average of 5.7 innings per appearance.
+- Heaney has 17 starts of five or more innings this season in 25 chances.
+He averages 4.9 innings per outing.

-- He has four appearances this season with zero earned runs allowed out of his 23 chances this season.
+- He has seven appearances this season with zero earned runs allowed out of his 25 chances this season.

 |Opponent